spanner/radiant-reader-extension/README.md

 # Reader

-This is a framework that handles all the dull bits of registering, activating, reminding, logging in and self-editing aspects of site membership.
+This is a framework that takes care of all the dull bits of registering, activating, reminding, logging in and editing preferences for your site visitors.

 It uses authlogic to handle sessions and provides complete interfaces both for the administrator and the visitor.
 The admin interface is basic and fits in with radiant.
 The visitor interface is more friendly (and incidentally includes a trick email field - so-called inverse captcha - that should prevent spam signups).

 The visitors are referred to as 'readers' here.
 Readers never see the admin interface, but your site authors and admins are automatically given reader status.